Pet Emergency: What to Do

 Mistletoe, Poinsettias, Holly, and other Holiday Plants

 The charming plants that brighten our holidays can prove dangerous to our pets.
 Mistletoe can cause vomiting, diarrhea, nausea, muscle tremors, seizure, and shock.
 Depending on how much is eaten, Mistletoe can cause death.
 The milky sap of Poinsettias can irritate the mouth and throat.
-(Poinsettia varieties have now been bred so they're not poisonous to animals.
-Be sure to buy those varieties.)
+(Poinsettia varieties have now been bred so they're not be poisonous to animals.
+Be sure to but those varieties.)
 Holly berries can cause severe gastrointenstinal disturbances and depression of the nervous system.
 Always seek veterinary care in the case of poisoning.